How companies are increasing subscription conversions, boosting revenue, and more (VB Live)

 “Hopefully, through putting [a lot of] value in the product and building out our supply network, we can retain users longer or ideally get them to upgrade to bigger plans,” he explains.
 “It creates this natural usage-driven, life-cycle marketing that we do in the product.
 But for us, we’ve never wanted to tier the experience in ways that are unnatural.
 We want to tier the experiences based on the core thing we want — which is users using the product as intended.”

 Success comes from thinking very deeply about pricing and packaging, Dunn says.
-At Wyse, they’ve found a great deal of success by packaging subscriptions and hardware together: More than 50% of their customers choose that added value.
+At Wyze, they’ve found a great deal of success by packaging subscriptions and hardware together: More than 50% of their customers choose that added value.

 “We’re going through the same thing Jeff just talked about, working on how we do an unlimited plan,” he says.
 “This is an easy way to show value, but it’s so much more complex from the business side.
 So much thought needs to be put into how you do pricing and packaging.”